Endowed Full Professor

 Dissertation Title: Dynamic modeling and analysis of single-stage boost inverters under normal and abnormal conditions.

-Currently working as a Specialist Engineer-Motor-Drives & Controls at Eaton, Portland, Oregon.
+Currently working for L&T Technology Services.
+He was previously a Specialist Engineer-Motor-Drives & Controls at Eaton, Portland, Oregon.

 Ali K. Kaviani was born in Gorgan, Iran, in 1982.
 He received the B.Sc. degree in electrical engineering from K. N. Toosi University of Technology, Tehran, Iran, in 2005, the M.Sc. degree in electrical engineering from Amirkabir University of Technology, Tehran, in 2008, and the Ph.D. degree in electrical engineering from Florida International University, Miami, FL, USA, in 2012.
 His research interests include applications of power electronics, modeling and control of power converters, and power system planning and optimization.
 He is currently working as a Specialist Engineer-Motor-Drives & Controls for Eaton at Portland, Oregon Area.